 See also the PhotoModeler page on cameras.

 Here are some cameras that meet the main criteria at the top of the post with the goal on low cost, and should make reasonable photogrammetric cameras.

 A few notes about the camera makes and models below:

 - This list is only current as of the date listed above.

 - This list is aimed at low(ish) cost.
-There are other viable choices at higher cost (usually due to lens choice, higher resolution, more features, etc.).
+There are other viable choices at a higher cost (usually due to lens choice, higher resolution, more features, etc.).

-- The prices are approximate and obtained from B&H Photo online (a well know US camera retailer).
+- The prices are approximate and obtained from B&H Photo online (a well-known US camera retailer).
 You may find for less, and prices change all the time.

 - The list was aimed at wider focal lengths (but not too wide) for versatility in tighter spaces.

 - We don’t necessarily have personal experience with all these cameras.
 This list is compiled mostly based on online specs and how each camera meets the criteria above (with a bit of review search thrown in).